ryansereno/autograd/README.md

 print(f'{a.grad:.4f}') # prints 138.8338, the numerical value of dg/da
 print(f'{b.grad:.4f}') # prints 645.5773, the numerical value of dg/db

+#using in a neural net:
+from nn import MLP
 ```
 <!-- GETTING STARTED -->